Haito4/Haito4.github.io/content/docs/projectlog.md

 ----

-## 10/05/24
+## 10/05/24: Moving Website to Hugo
-I decided to rebuild the website with hugo, rather than jekyll, as I've heard it's faster and more efficient.
+I decided to rebuild the website with hugo, rather than jekyll, as it's known to be faster and more efficient.
 I found this theme called lotus docs which ticked my one real requirement - having floating table of contents on the side.

 You can also scroll through the toc if it spills out of the screen, which is a good plus